Telling your children that you have cancer can be tough. Get tips on what can help, what you can say and resources that may help.

 They will notice changes in atmosphere and unusual comings and goings.
 Not talking about what is happening may leave them feeling left out, not cared for, and alone with their fears and fantasies.

 They may feel more included if you ask them to help with small tasks.
 But try not to be offended if they don't want to help.

-Because it is hard to talk to children about things that are also painful for you it may help to ask your doctor, nurse or counsellor:
+It is hard to talk to children about things that are painful for you to discuss.
+It may help to ask your doctor, nurse or counsellor: